Newborn bloodspot test

 How is the blood test done?

-This is usually done by your midwife at home when your baby is 5 days old.
-A very small sample of blood is collected by pricking your baby's heel, using a special device and squeezing out a few drops of blood on to a card.
+This is usually done by a health professional (usually a midwife or health visitor) during a home visit when your baby is 5 days old.
+A very small sample of blood is collected by pricking your baby's heel, using a special device and squeezing out a few drops of blood on to a blood spot card.
 Although this test may be uncomfortable, it is over very quickly.
-The sample is sent away for testing, and you will get the results by letter or phone in due course.
+The sample is sent away for testing, and you will receive the results by letter or phone in due course.

 It is important that you tell your healthcare professional if you, your partner or a member of your family have been diagnosed with one of the conditions below.